Laufmaschine/Slopes-experiments/README.md

     ## Bounding box:  xmin: -35.65957 ymin: 28.11586 xmax: -2 ymax: 51.28145
     ## Geodetic CRS:  WGS 84
     ```
-    The road network of Portugal is downloaded and converted to the *geopackage* format, native format from QIGS, equivalent to shapefile format.
+    The road network of Portugal is downloaded to a temporary folder in *geopackage* format, native format from QIGS, equivalent to shapefile format.

-2. Read file and check data, such as Coordinate Reference System and geometry type:
+2. Read *geopackage* file and check data, such as Coordinate Reference System and geometry type:
     ```
     networkOSM_PT = st_read("<folder_path>/geofabrik_portugal-latest.gpkg", layer= "lines")
     ```